Summer-16/CSGO-VMPanel/README.md

 - Command for plugin (!vipRefresh, !vipStatus, !addVip)
 - After installing the plugin, add the server in the panel using the following steps
 - Open panel, login as admin, go to panel settings, click manage servers, fill up the details in add new server.
-- Note that u need fill the server table name as same as you filled in the server cfg file of plugin (refer to the screenshot)
+- Note that u need fill the server table name as same as you filled in the server cfg file of plugin (refer to the screenshot, 1->In Server CFG, 2->In Panel)

-- In Server CFG

 ![ScreenShot](https://github.com/Summer-16/CSGO-VMP/blob/master/screenshots/add_server_cfg.PNG)

-- In Panel

 ![ScreenShot](https://github.com/Summer-16/CSGO-VMP/blob/master/screenshots/add_server_panel.PNG)

 ### Adding bash file in servers (old method) (not needed if you using the plugin)